Highlights from our 2024 ESG report

 Nature

-A deep love for Norway's coast compels us to take care of its pristine waters, shores, and the diverse array of spices and animals it harbours.
+A deep love for Norway's coast compels us to take care of its pristine waters, shores, and the diverse array of spices and animals it hosts.
 Nature here is beautiful, generous, but also fragile.
 We owe it to protect it as best we can.

-In 2023, we have:
+In 2024, we have:

 People